-A Department of the Regional University System of Oklahoma Notes to Financial Statements June 30, 2022
+(A Department of The Regional University System of Oklahoma)

+Notes to Financial Statements

+June 30, 2023

 Depreciation is computed using the straight-line method over the estimated useful lives of the assets, generally 40 to 60 years for buildings, 20 to 30 years for infrastructure and land improvements, and 5 to 10 years for library materials and equipment.
-Lease assets are amortized over the life of the associated contract and the amortization is included in depreciation expense.
+Lease assets and Subscription based information technology arrangement(SBITA) assets are amortized over the life of the associated contract and the amortization is included in depreciation expense.